ipfabric/docs/docs/overview/glossary.md

 **Management Tables**

-: Management tables present three areas of the product:
+: Management tables present four areas of the product:

     - Device **configuration** collection and diffs between them.

     - **Changes** -- Allowing the user to compare inventory, managed IP addresses, and connectivity matrix between snapshots.

     - **Discovery History** -- Information about devices previously discovered in earlier snapshots.

+    - **Saved Config Consistency** -- Allowing the user to download the `Startup` and `Current` configurations of network devices and to compare the differences (if any) between these two configurations.

 **Reports**